RestComm/jain-slee/release/readme.txt

 ========================================================
 !
-Welcome to Mobicents - The Open Source SLEE          !
+Welcome to Mobicents - The Open Source JAIN SLEE     !
 ========================================================

-Mobicents is the First and Only Certified Open Source implementation of JSLEE.
+Mobicents is the First and Only Certified Open Source implementation of JAIN-SLEE.

 Mobicents home page: http://www.mobicents.org